bFan logo with stylized swirl and figure in blue and black with trademark symbol.

 What is a sleep biorhythm?

 A sleep biorhythm is your body’s natural cycle that regulates when you feel awake and when you feel sleepy.
-It is controlled by your internal biological clock—the master clock—primarily the circadian rhythm, which responds to light, temperature, and other environmental zeitgebers.
+It is controlled by your internal biological clock, primarily the circadian rhythm, which responds to light, temperature, and other environmental cues.
 Maintaining a healthy sleep biorhythm is essential for restorative sleep and overall well-being.

 How can I tell if my sleep biorhythm is out of sync?

 Common signs include trouble falling asleep, waking up frequently during the night, feeling tired during the day, and experiencing mood swings or difficulty concentrating.
-Disruptions can be caused by irregular sleep schedules, shift work, or excessive exposure to artificial light at night.
+Disruptions can be caused by irregular sleep schedules, shift work, or too much exposure to artificial light at night.

 Can I change or reset my sleep biorhythm?

 Yes, you can gradually shift your sleep biorhythm by adjusting your exposure to light, maintaining a consistent sleep schedule, and practicing good sleep hygiene.
-Morning sunlight, regular exercise, and avoiding screens before bed are effective ways to help reset your internal clock and maintain balance.
+Getting morning sunlight, regular exercise, and avoiding screens before bed are effective ways to help reset your internal clock and maintain balance.

 What are the health risks of a disrupted sleep biorhythm?

-Chronic disruption of your sleep biorhythm can increase the risk of insomnia, depression, obesity, diabetes, and cardiovascular disease.
-It can also impair cognitive function, memory, and immune response, making it important to address any ongoing sleep issues.
+Chronic disruption of your sleep biorhythm can raise the risk of insomnia, depression, obesity, diabetes, and cardiovascular disease.
+It can also impair cognitive function, memory, and immune response, which is why it’s important to address any ongoing sleep issues.

 How does a bed fan like the bFan help improve sleep?

-[A bed fan, such as the bFan](https://www.bedfan.com/bfan-and-bedfan-description), circulates cool air under your sheets, helping to regulate your body temperature throughout the night.
-This cooling effect can reduce night sweats, hot flashes, and overheating, leading to deeper, more restful sleep and improved next-day productivity.
+A bed fan, such as the bFan from www.bedfan.com, circulates cool air under your sheets, helping to regulate your body temperature throughout the night.
+This cooling effect can reduce night sweats, hot flashes, and overheating, leading to deeper, more restful sleep and improved productivity the next day.

 Is the bFan noisy or disruptive during sleep?